eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

-- *Whenver I commit code, I should do automated regression testing.*
+- **Whenver I commit code, I should do automated regression testing.**
+- Use *make test* for automated regression testing.
+- Use *make torture* for automated regression testing of the boilerplate code and the "micro" test suites in the *sandbox*.